Saugus High School (California): Dance

+Football

 Saugus High School's football team, long overshadowed by surrounding high schools Hart, Canyon, and Valencia, had a turnaround season in 2006, in which they made it into the second game of play-offs.
 Their talent continued as the Centurions advanced to the semi-finals of the CIF Southern Section championship in the 2007 season.
 The team was ousted by St. Bonaventure High School on December 1, 2007, at a score of 55–36.
 The football team won the Foothill League Championship in the 2008 season, the first time they had ever won it.